-A study should be made to ascertain if the D. B. A. might be developed on a National basis as a selling feature to eligibles.
-Insurance is a powerful motivation in many fraternal orders and is worthy of our serious consideration in the rebuilding of our Order.
+A study should be made to ascertain if the D. B. A. might be veloped on a National basis as a selling feature to eligibles.
+Inst is a powerful motivation in many fraternal orders and is wort y of our serious consideration in many fraternal orders and is wort y of our serious consideration in the rebuilding of our Order.